revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

   Other
 }
 console.log(Gender.Female); // Output: 1
-//We can also access an enum value by it's number value.
+//We can also access an enum value by its number value.
 console.log(Gender[1]); // Output: Female
 ```